1648 Charles I Pontefract Shilling

 Pontefract, at this period also known as Pomfret, Castle was seized on June 2, 1648, on behalf of the king, by a colonel in the forces of Sir Marmaduke Langdale, one John Morris or Maurice, who, with the aid of a few soldiers disguised as peasants, overcame the small garrison of this most important station, the key to the North.

-The castle was invested by Cromwell in the following autumn, who, however, left General Lambert to conduct the regular investment, the plan of which will be seen from the accompanying diagram, executed at the time of the siege.
-Pontefract successfully resisted all attacks and only yieldecl March 22, 1649, i.e., nearly two months after the execution of Charles I. Following the surrender, several officers, who had been excepted from " The Act of Grace," were executed, including the commander, Colonel John Morris, who might have escaped from prison, but loyally remained to succour a fallen comrade.
+The castle was besieged by Cromwell in the following autumn, who, however, left General Lambert to conduct the bombardment.
+Pontefract successfully resisted all attacks and only yielding on March 22, 1649, i.e., nearly two months after the execution of Charles I. Following the surrender, several officers, who had been excepted from " The Act of Grace," were executed, including the commander, Colonel John Morris, who might have escaped from prison, but loyally remained to succour a fallen comrade.

 The siege-coins struck at Pomfret may be grouped into two main divisions; the one issued during the reign of Charles I. ; the other subsequently to his execution, and in the name of his successor, for the garrison immediately acknowledged his son as King Charles II.